mdeguzis/SteamOS-Tools/README.md

 # Branches
 There are four main branches at the moment

-`alchemist`
-Alchemist branch.
-Due to Brewmaster being usable now, this branch is not as up to date.
 `brewmaster`
 Brewmaster branch.
 Default branch for repository.
-`testing-a`
-Branch where new scripts are made, larger alterations to existing ones implemented, and more for alchemist.
 `testing-b`
 Branch where new scripts are made, larger alterations to existing ones implemented, and more for brewmaster.

-# Pull requests / suggestions
+# Pull requests / package requests / suggestions
 Please submit any issues / suggestions to the issues tracker on the right hand side of this page or any corrections (with justification) as a Pull Request.
 Have a cool script or method to enhance SteamOS?
 Send it over!
 Your name will be added to the script header and the contributing.md file.
+I will also take requests for packages _not_ found within Debian Jessie, or those that require extra work to work/install.

 # Troubleshooting
 Most scripts in the main folder of the repository write stdout and stderr to `log.txt` in the current directory after completion.
 Please check this file before submitting any issues or pull requests.